Open for the Season!

-The Keltic Lodge is widely regarded as the premier resort in the Maritimes, and among the best authentic experiences in Canada.
+Keltic Lodge at the Highlands is widely regarded as the premier resort in the Maritimes, and among the best authentic experiences in Canada.
 It delivers the perfect getaway you’re looking for, with 120 rooms, multiple styles of accommodations, and a price point for every budget.
 The historic 1950’s Main Lodge is a throwback to bygone days, Taigh Corson (Corson House in Gaelic), offers beautiful newly renovated guestrooms, and comfortable loft suites.
 The four Courtyard Suites (Argyle and Montrose) each feature two private bedrooms, a spacious living room and a private deck.
 Taigh Thompson offers two luxury one bedroom suites overlooking the first tee.
-Our two and four – bedroom cottages feature cozy fireplaces and spacious private verandas with fantastic views.
+Our two and four-bedroom cottages feature cozy fireplaces and spacious private verandas with fantastic views.

 The Main Lodge

 The classic Keltic Lodge, which was opened in 1951, is a throwback to the era of railroad hotels present in other National Parks.
 All twenty-eight rooms, feature the original hardwood floors and a King or Queen size bed.
 There are four Junior Suites, which offer an additional sitting room with pull out couch.
 Within the Lodge’s peaks, are a pair of two bedroom Executive Suites, with large sitting areas and dining tables.
 The Purple Thistle Dining Room, the Highland Sitting Room, and the Gift Shop are all on the main floor and accessible from the Lobby.